Puppy Trainer F.A.Q.

 14. What Happens If The Puppy Is Released As A Pet?

-Once PAD releases a puppy from our training program we first offer any trainers or volunteers (that includes the Puppy Trainer) the option of adopting them as a pet.
+Once PAD releases a puppy from our training program it may become available to adopt as a pet.
+If it was donated, the breeder may require it comes back to them.
+If not, we may offer any trainers or volunteers (that includes the Puppy Raiser) the option of adopting them as a pet.
 If no one within that group is able or interested in adopting the puppy, we will place them up for adoption to the general public.
 We have a thorough and strict application process to non-volunteers that includes but is not limited to; a multi-page application, veterinary reference, and three personal references.

 15. What Breeds Are Used, and Where Do They Come From?

-We strive to use shelter puppies from the sporting, working and even herding groups.
-That includes but is not limited to any of the following breeds, or mixes of them: Labrador Retrievers, Golden Retrievers, Australian Shepherds and Poodles.
+We generally use puppies from the sporting, working and even herding groups.
+That includes but is not limited to any of the following breeds, or mixes of them: Labrador Retrievers, Golden Retrievers, German Shepherds, Poodles and crosses between those breeds.
+Occasionally, we breed our own litters of puppies, but also will accept donated puppies from individuals or reputable breeders.
+On a rare occasion we will also bring in a shelter or rescue situation puppy.

 16. Will I Get To Meet The Person Who Receives The Dog I Trained?